Share the story of an expedition

 These paragraphs serve as both an introduction and a summary to your story.
 You'll make them stand out by italicizing them.

 - Highlight the first paragraph.
-In the text menu, click the Italics button.
+In the text menu, click the Italic button.

 You can also use keyboard shortcuts such as Ctrl+I for italics and Ctrl+B for bold.

-- Click Subheading and type or paste the following: There's nothing quite like the thrill of going into the field for research.
+- Add a third Text content block and type or paste There's nothing quite like the thrill of going into the field for research.

-This text serves as your first subheading.
+This text serves as your first heading.
 Now, you'll add the rest of the text.

 - Paste the rest of the story content to the builder from the In the Shadow of a Volcano Text document you downloaded.
 Use the block palette to format all subtitles and paragraphs as needed.

 The text is broken into sections, each with a few paragraphs.
 Once all the text is in place, you'll start adding media elements.

 Work with media